Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 Arnold J. Kemp: Less Like an Object and More Like the Weather

-Masks have occupied Arnold J. Kemp’s imagination for close to three decades, and they are doubly present in the project developed for the Neubauer Collegium, the centerpiece of which is a sprawling installation consisting of hundreds of hand-sculpted ceramic objects, paired with two large-scale photographs of the artist’s hand eerily animating a flaccid Fred Flintstone mask.
+Masks have occupied Arnold J. Kemp’s imagination for close to three decades, and they were doubly present in the project developed for the Neubauer Collegium, the centerpiece of which was a sprawling installation consisting of hundreds of hand-sculpted ceramic objects, paired with two large-scale photographs of the artist’s hand eerily animating a flaccid Fred Flintstone mask.

 Curated by Dieter Roelstraete